 Wild West Shows.

 In 2005, she packed up her things, including her two horses, Jake and Tonto, and hit the dusty trail to Texas.
-She set up camp and settled at Enchanted Springs Ranch, a western movie set/theme park, where she still resides today.
+She set up camp and settled at Enchanted Springs Ranch, an active western movie set & western venue for parties, where she still resides today.

 In 2006, Paula drove up the trail to Claremore, Oklahoma to compete for a World Champion Gun Spinning title.
 Well, low and behold she won her first World Championship presented by WILD WEST ARTS CLUB!